 - Really, really expensive

-- Enerzy foam more for cushioning rather than the marketed energy return
+- Enerzy foam more on minimal cushioning rather than the marketed energy return

 Boot Rankings, Best For…